-Soft and tender peanut butter and jelly cookies are reminiscent of the classic sandwich but in delicious cookie form.
-These peanut butter cookies topped with jam and a vanilla glaze will soon become your new favorite treat!
+Soft and tender peanut butter and jelly cookies combine the classic flavors of the beloved sandwich into a delicious cookie.
+Made with a peanut butter cookie base, strawberry jam center and a vanilla glaze on top!

 Table of Contents

 A Fun Twist on a Classic

 Lately I have been craving PB&J sandwiches with cold milk.
 I’ve also been craving cookies, so I combined my two loves and made some peanut butter and jelly cookies.